-A South African police forensics analyst says Oscar Pistorius was probably not wearing his prosthetic legs when he used a cricket bat to hit the door through which he fatally shot his girlfriend, an assertion that counters claims made by the athlete.
+A South African police forensics analyst has testified that Oscar Pistorius was likely not wearing his prosthetic legs when he used a cricket bat to hit the door through which he fatally shot his girlfriend last year.

-The door was set up in the courtroom as Vermeulen described how marks on the bat matched one smaller and one larger hole in the door.
+The door was set up in court Wednesday as Johannes Vermeulen described how marks on the bat matched up with two holes in the door, saying it is indisputable they were caused by the bat.

-Pistorius said in an affidavit during a bail hearing last year that he had put on the prosthetics prior to hitting the door with a cricket bat.
+Pistorius said in an affidavit during an earlier bail hearing that he had put on the prosthetics prior to hitting the door with a cricket bat.

-His lawyer, in cross-examining Vermeulen, said the defense team could show the same marks can be made by someone in a standing position.
+His lawyer, in cross-examining Vermeulen, said the defense team can show the same marks can be made from someone in a standing position.

 The runner has pleaded not guilty to charges of murder, recklessly discharging a firearm and illegally possessing ammunition.